 What are the essentials you need to know before visiting Monterey with kids?
 First of all don’t limit yourself to the city proper.
 The whole county, which is surprisingly large and diverse in its offerings, works well for travelers with kids.

 Monterey County covers the coastal cities of Monterey and Carmel-by-the-Sea as well as the inland city of Salinas.
 It also encompasses all of the breathtaking coastal area known as Big Sur, noted for its state parks, beaches, and sea cliff views.
-Monterey County further includes the Carmel and Salinas Valleys, wine-making regions along the Central Coast.
+Monterey County further includes the Carmel Valley and Salinas Valley, wine-making regions along the Central Coast.

 Things to Do in Monterey, California with Kids